 Once you have completed all course requirements with good academic standing, you are eligible to graduate.
-You must submit your Application for Graduation and the required fee by the published deadlines (see Dates & Deadlines).
+You must submit your Intent to Graduate form and the required fee by the published deadlines (see Dates & Deadlines).
 Fall graduates normally participate in the following spring ceremony.
 You will be required to return your AOCA or AOCAD diploma to the university to be able to receive your undergraduate degree.
 Since the degree is based in part on the courses that you completed for your diploma, you cannot hold the two designations concurrently.

 - What is the minimum average required to be admitted to the degree?